Ján Langoš

-Ján Langoš (2 August 1946, in Banská Bystrica – 15 June 2006, in Drienovec) was a Slovak politician associated with the Democratic Party.
+Ján Langoš (2 August 1946 in Banská Bystrica – 15 June 2006 in Drienovec) was a Slovak politician associated with the Slovakia Democratic Party.

 He was one of the key dissidents during the era of Communist Czechoslovakia.
 He served as a minister at Department of Home Affairs (1990–1992) of former Czech and Slovak Federative Republic, appointed by president Václav Havel.
 After the dissolution of Czechoslovakia he was a member of Parliament and established the Democratic Party.
 After many years of conviction he succeeded in establishing the National Memory Institute.
-After finding documentations of crimes of several influential people and trying to open these to public, he died in a car accident.
+After finding documentations of crimes of several influential people and trying to open these to the public, he died in a suspicious car accident.

 The 14th Dalai Lama of Tibet was awarded the Ján Langoš Human Rights award in Bratislava, Slovakia by Jan Langos Foundation on 9 September 2009.
 The Foundation was established by his wife, Gabriela Langošová and his two daughters, Nina and Bipula.